Diary Dates

 3 Year Comparison

-In 2022 after 2 years of Covid disruption our results in Reading and Maths were above the national average despite a high level of SEN pupils (36%).
-Reading was 82% vs 74% nationally and Maths was 76% vs 71% nationally.
-Writing was slightly below at 64% vs 69% nationally which affected the overall attainment in RWM at 55% compared to 59% nationally.
-One SEN pupils did not sit the tests (3% of the cohort).
-Our average scaled score in Reading and Maths were exactly in line with the national average.
-In 2019 our results were adversely affected by the high proportion of pupils with EHCPs with SEN pupils making up 33% of the cohort.
-In 2019 4 children did not take SATs (8% of the cohort).
+In 2023 after 2 years of Covid disruption our results in Writing and Maths were above the national average.
+Writing was 79% vs 72% nationally and Maths was 82% vs 73% nationally.
+Reading was slightly below at 68% vs 73% nationally which affected the overall attainment in RWM although we were higher than the national results at 61% compared to 60% nationally.
+Two pupils (7%) had EHCPs,one of whom did not sit the tests (3.5% of the cohort).
+4 pupils in total were registered SEND (14%) one of whom achieved Expected standards.
+Our average scaled score in Maths was higher than the national average.

 KS2 Percentage of Pupils at Greater Depth,